Ground Combat Vehicle (GCV)

 The Army's Tier 2 category had a total of 601 specific requirements, again broken into 4 broad categories: Mobility and lethality; vehicle survivability; all other specifications; and Government-provided equipment.
 Notable requirements in the first Tier 2 category included a primary weapon equal in capability to the existing M242 25mm cannon on the Bradley fighting vehicle (the integral anti-tank guided missile launcher on the Bradley series was made a tradeable option in the GCV requirements), transportability on a C-17 Globemaster aircraft instead of on a C-130 Hercules cargo aircraft, and the ability to operate extensively off road.
 The removal of the C-130 transportability requirement would allow for a base vehicle with a much greater weight.
 Modular armor packages for different threat levels was still expected to help keep vehicle weight low while meeting the protection requirements for MRAP-like protection against things like IEDs (including explosively formed penetrators) and mines, and basic protection against small arms and automatic cannon fire, and anti-tank guided missiles.
 Vehicle survivability requirements also required that the GCV have 2 ways to exit the vehicle in an emergency situation.
 For mobility, the GCV contractors were required to design for and test high road speed during the vehicle's development.
 The ability of a hybrid electrical drivetrain to sustain highway speeds, as proposed by the BAE-Northrop Grumman team, had not yet been demonstrated in an armored tactical vehicle by the end of 2012.

-There are only 9 requirements in the Tier 3 category.
+There were only 9 requirements in the Tier 3 category.
 Three of them related to operations in a nuclear environment, and the others were related to devices to blind the electro-optic sensors on enemy vehicles.

 On 18 August 2011, the Department of Defense announced that BAE Systems Land and Armaments, L.P. of Troy, Michigan had been awarded a $449,964,969 fixed-price-incentive-fee contract for the technology development phase for the Army's Ground Combat Vehicle Infantry Fighting Vehicle.
 Work would be performed in Madison, Alabama; Detroit, Michigan; Waltham, Massachusetts; and Troy, Michigan, with an estimated completion date of 26 June 2013.
 General Dynamics Land Systems, Inc. of Sterling Heights, Michigan was also awarded a $439,715,950 fixed-price-incentive-fee contract for the technology development phase for the Army's Ground Combat Vehicle Infantry Fighting Vehicle.
 Work would be performed in Sterling Heights, Michigan; Dallas, Texas; Plano, Texas; Detroit, Michigan; and Taunton, Massachusetts, with an estimated completion date of 26 June 2013.
 Bids were solicited through the Internet with 3 bids received.
 US Army Contracting Command, Warren, Michigan was the contracting activity.